$12,617,674 – Negligence, Civil Rights, Medical Negligence

-A San Diego Superior Court jury awarded $12,617,674 to a 32-year-old Encinitas man who alleged negligence by Sheriff’s Deputies and Vista Detention Center nurses for failing to identify and treat his low sodium and his traumatic brain injury that he suffered while detained.
+A San Diego Superior Court jury awarded $12,617,674 to David Collins, a 32-year-old Encinitas man who alleged negligence by Sheriff’s Deputies and Vista Detention Center nurses for failing to identify and treat his low sodium and his traumatic brain injury that he suffered while detained.

 When the hospital physicians tried to raise his sodium for fear of the consequences from the head trauma, he developed a further brain injury called osmotic demyelination syndrome or ODS.

 This case really is the “tip of the iceberg” of a larger problem, which is the apparent abuse of Penal Code section 647(f) by the Sheriff’s Department, particularly in North County.
-The case also highlights the appalling level of care offered in the San Diego County Jail system.
+The case also highlights the appalling level of care offered in the San Diego County jail system.

 The jury found that the deputies were negligent when they pulled Collins away from the paramedics and transported him to the Vista Detention Center.
 The jury found that the jail nurses committed medical negligence for failing to get Collins proper medical care for his hyponatremia and brain injury.

 Throughout the trial and to the media, the County portrayed Collins as a binge drinker and alcoholic who did this to himself.
 His blood tests were negative for alcohol and drugs.
 The jury considered whether Collins was partially responsible for his injuries and found that none of his actions were the cause of his brain injuries.